 Hearing / Trial Information

-If you have a civil case which is assigned to Judge Rosen, there is the possibility that your case could be assigned to another judge at the time of trial.
+If your case is assigned to Judge Rosen, there is the possibility that your case could be assigned to another judge at the time of trial.
 The assignment will generally take place on Thursday afternoon prior to trial.
 You are still required to comply with all court rules regarding pretrial submissions and deadlines.
 All papers submitted will be provided to the trial judge at the time of assignment by Judge Rosen’s bailiff.
 To determine what judge you have been assigned to for trial, please check the Civil Standby Calendar.
 It will be updated on Thursday afternoon prior to trial and is continuously updated (as needed) at other times.

 Judge Rosen requires all counsel and parties to be prepared at the end of each day to disclose all witnesses that party is intending to call the following day in trial.